shabiel/personal-website/articles/floss-weekly.rst

   VistA in your own language, I would appreciate it as well.
 * Wine (the Linux software) needs some modifications to run CPRS.
 The latest thing it needs is an implementation of Winsock2.
-* WorldVistA is always looking for venues that are willing to host us for free.
+* WorldVistA is always looking for venues that are willing to host meetings for free.
   Usually these are universities of some kind.
 * VistA has a specific TCP wire protocol.
 It would be nice if somebody can write a Wireshark dissector for that.
+* We have a skunkworks Drug Interactions project.
+That's a list of drugs that you are not supposed to take together.
+This project involves translation of a document from French to English and then manually looking up items to code them in something called RxNorm and ATC.
 * Finally, it's important to note that VistA is part of a bigger ecosystem.
 There are other projects around it.
 If you are interested in HL7 for example (HL7 is a medical data interchange language), you should get involved in Mirth.
 If